rhjacobsen/CN_workshops/Workshops/4/README.md

 ### Part 2: Dynamic Routing

-Having configured routing table entries manually, we now consider dynamic routing.
+Having configured forwardig table entries manually, we now consider dynamic routing.
 We will use the Quagga routing suite which supports a number of routing protocols.

 Quagga consists of a number of daemons to control individual routing protocols.
 For this workshop we will be using two Quagga daemons: Zebra and Ripd.
 Zebra is responsible for making changes to the routing table of a node and communicating with the routing protocol daemon.
 Ripd is a router daemon implementing the RIP protocol.